 Message Transport

 Inherent in NSI CS v2.0 is the flexibility to instantiate tree workflows of arbitrary complexity.
 This flexibility necessitates the formalization of the concept of a Message Transport Layer (MTL).
 The purpose of the MTL is to deliver an abstracted message delivery mechanism to the NSI CS layer.
-This separation of the message delivery from the message themselves it aims to simplify the operation of NSI and allow migration to new transport layers.
+This logical separation of the message delivery from the message themselves, aims to simplify the operation of NSI and allow migration to new transport layers.

 The MTL is responsible for end-to-end communications between NSAs and has two primary requirements: